-The programs are supported by general education studies and a number of required courses supplement the occupational areas of study.
+The programs are supported by general education studies and several required courses supplement the occupational areas of study.
 Students are expected to combine theory and didactic classroom content with practical application in both lab and clinical settings.
 Occupational areas offer current instruction by faculty members who maintain theoretical and clinical expertise in specialized fields of knowledge.
-Faculty seek ongoing professional development in order to maintain their individual competencies in the rapid and everchanging healthcare environment.
-To participate in any of these healthcare related programs, students must attest to criminal history and pending criminal data.
+Faculty seek ongoing professional development to maintain their competencies in the rapid and ever-changing healthcare environment.
+To participate in any of these healthcare-related programs, students must attest to criminal history and pending criminal data.
 Convictions and pending charges of concern will be reviewed by clinical agencies to determine if students can work at these sites.
 Students who are not accepted at a clinical agency will not be able to meet program requirements, resulting in dismissal from the program.
 Students found to be untruthful or misleading on the application form and/or program attestation statements may be dismissed from the program.

-Graduates are able to secure employment in a variety of clinical settings and/or transfer to baccalaureate levels of education in their areas of major.
+Graduates can secure employment in a variety of clinical settings and/or transfer to baccalaureate levels of education in their areas of major.